Clinical Laboratory Science

 The Clinical Laboratory Science curriculum at UIS provides a solid science foundation as well as preparation for certification as a medical laboratory scientist.
 The first two years of the four-year major are considered the PreProfessional Phase.
 During this time, the student completes the general education requirements of the university and the prerequisites for the Professional Phase.
 The last two years are considered the Professional Phase or the CLS Program; this includes the summer between the last two years.
 The Professional Phase, the CLS Program, is accredited by NAACLS (see above).

-Initial academic work is designed to provide a strong background in biochemistry, microbiology, and immunology.
+Initial academic work is designed to provide a strong background in fundamental sciences.
 As the program proceeds, students receive theory and laboratory experience in all areas of medical laboratory science.
 The student’s clinical education encompasses rotations through the various clinical specialty areas of affiliated medical laboratories.
 The clinical experience is under the joint supervision of faculty at the University of Illinois at Springfield and practicing professionals in affiliated hospital laboratories.
 These rotation courses integrate the theory and practice of prerequisite campus courses with the professional practice and sophisticated instrumentation at the medical laboratory.
 Enhancement experiences are available in areas of interest to the student.
-A list of the current affiliated medical laboratories can be found on the Allied Health website.
+A list of the current affiliated medical laboratories can be found on the CLS website.
 All facilities where students rotate are accredited.
 The program concludes with courses such as Health Care Management and a capstone Clinical Correlations course.

 A criminal background check is required before clinical rotations.
 A background check that is not "clear" precludes rotations at some hospitals and prevents employment at most healthcare facilities.
 A drug screen is also required prior to clinical rotations.